mmgalushka/onnx-hello-world/README.md

 [![Project License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/mmgalushka/bootwrap/blob/main/LICENSE)

-his project provides educational material for using [Open Neural Network Exchange (ONNX)](https://onnx.ai/).
+This project provides educational material for using [Open Neural Network Exchange (ONNX)](https://onnx.ai/).
 These materials would be useful for data scientists and engineers who are planning to use the ONNX ML models in their AI projects.
 Using the prepared notebooks you will be to find answers to the following questions:
 * How I can convert my ML classification model built using [SKLearn](https://scikit-learn.org/stable/), [XGBoost](https://xgboost.readthedocs.io/en/latest/), and [Tensorflow (Keras)](https://www.tensorflow.org/) into the ONNX format?
 * What is the difference between the original ML model and the model converted into the ONNX?
 * How I can visualize the ONNX graph?